wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 The paper assumes counter-mode encryption in which a counter is incremented every time a cache block is to be written back.
 The counter value, together with the address of the block and a private key, is used to generate a one-time padding of the block size, which is then XOR'ed with the cache block as the encrypted block.
-The counter value should also be written back
+The counter value should also be written back to the NVM atomically (using ADR or logging) with the dirty block.
+One of the advantages of counter mode encryption is that on read operation, the counter can be accessed from a fast cache, and the generation of OTP is largely overlapped with the fetch of the block from the NVM.
+After the block has been fetched, the only latency change on the critical path is an extra XOR operation.